Split-8

 The Split-8 is a polyphonic analogue keyboard synthesizer manufactured by Sequential Circuits.
 Built in Japan and going by the alternative name Pro-8 in some markets, this was one of the last synthesizers produced by the company and was assigned model number 608.
 It was released in 1985 at a list price of $1,199 (or $1,195; this number varied between advertisements).
-This and some other Sequential Circuits synthesizers (the Six-Trak, Multi-Trak and MAX) were built around the Curtis Electronics CEM 3394 "synth-on-a-chip" integrated circuit, and used a Z80 as their central microprocessor.
+This and some other Sequential Circuits synthesizers (the Six-Trak, Multi-Trak and MAX) were built around the Curtis Electromusic CEM 3394 "synth-on-a-chip" integrated circuit, and used a Z80 as their central microprocessor.

 Features and Cabinet

 Brief Summary of Features

 This electronic keyboard is an 8-voice polyphonic, bi-timbral analogue synthesizer with the ability to split or layer two sounds ("double" mode).
 It has 64 memory locations for sounds ("patches").
 Patches may be "linked" in memory so that calling up one automatically calls up the second for a split or layer.
 A monophonic mode, with all eight oscillators producing the same sound at once, is also possible.
 Polyphonic portamento is also available.
 The instrument features MIDI, including the capability to save and restore patches with system-exclusive data (see MIDI for more detail about this process).